Funding AI for Good: A Call for Meaningful Engagement: Methods

 \section{Methods}

-To examine how funders conceptualize AI4SG and what approaches they envision in AI4SG, we analyzed publicly available funding documents.
+To examine how funding documents frame AI4SG, we collected and analyzed funding calls and grant announcements that are publicly accessible to AI4SG project applicants and the wider public audience.
 In this section, we detail our approach for identifying and analyzing AI4SG funding documents (Subsections~\ref{data_dev} and~\ref{analysis}) as well as our team's positionality (Subsections~\ref{positionality}).
-We discuss limitations to our approach and opportunities for future work in Subsection~\ref{limitations}.
+We discuss limitations to our approach in Subsection~\ref{limitations}.